 Being a mom is one of the greatest joys of my life.
-While Autism is not the life I imagined, it has changed me in ways I never could have expected.
+While life doesn’t always turn out the way we imagine, my parenting journey has changed me in ways I never could have expected.

-I have three children, one who is on the severe end of the autism spectrum.
-I’ve been fortunate enough to have connected with amazing therapists and researchers to further my knowledge and expertise on autism.
-I have learned the most from my kids!
+I have three children, one who is considered “severely” autistic.
+I’ve been fortunate enough to have connected with amazing therapists, autistic self advocates, researchers to further my knowledge and expertise on autism.
+Not surprisingly, I’ve learned the most from my kids!

-My philosophy is to keep it positive, but don’t deny yourself the opportunity to feel through the tough times.
-I’m creating a community of parents who can come together to celebrate the joys and successes, but also get real about the fears and downsides of autism spectrum disorder.
+My philosophy is to keep it positive, but don’t deny yourself the opportunity to feel the tough times.
+I’m creating a community of parents who can celebrate the joys and successes, but also get real about the fears and downsides of autism spectrum disorder.